 There has been some fierce repricing of companies in Asia and the emerging markets in general.
 Trade disputes are damaging sentiment, but above all, the tightening of credit causes the most damage to valuations.
 After such a painful re-calibration of prices, we are inclined to believe that the Asian markets have adjusted to this new scenario.
 All indicators for the underlying economies of Asia are very solid, with scant evidence of slowing.
 While there is unlikely to be any near term let-up in the liquidity squeeze, we believe that valuations are extremely attractive, with, for example, the Chinese market on a prospective P/E of around 11 times.
 The portfolio is very attractively set at these levels.
 We would expect to see some upward price spikes as the fear around the trade disputes dissipate.
-As for the most aggressively priced segments of markets, we are of the view that, if there is no relief to tighter money, these well-owned and extraordinarily highly priced sectors will also succumb to a reappraisal by investors.
+We are maintaining shorts on the most aggressively priced segments of markets in the belief that if there is no relief to tighter money, these well-owned and extraordinarily highly priced sectors will also succumb to a reappraisal by investors.